'Moore's Law' For Carbon Would Defeat Global Warming

 Not fooling anyone; it's quite clear that many of the same people who want to cut CO2 emissions will fight tooth and nail against any large-scale energy project regardless of CO2 emissions.
 Nuclear produces waste, wind kills birds and requires ugly transmission lines, solar damages the delicate desert enviroment and increa

-That's just wishful thinking (Score:2)
+That's just wishful thinking (Score:1)

 Re: (Score:2)